Santa Cruz, California: Transportation

 Greyhound Lines bus service is another, albeit less commonly used, option for visiting Santa Cruz.

 Santa Cruz has an extensive network of bike lanes and bike paths.
 Most major roads have bike lanes, and wide bike lanes were recently installed on Beach Street, near the Santa Cruz Beach Boardwalk.
 Additionally, there are levee bike paths along the San Lorenzo River.
 A Rail Trail – a bicycle and pedestrian path beside an existing coastal train track—is under consideration.

 The Santa Cruz, Big Trees and Pacific Railway operates diesel-electric tourist trains between the Santa Cruz Beach Boardwalk and Roaring Camp in Felton, through Henry Cowell Redwoods State Park, with its famous Redwood Grove walking trail.

 The Santa Cruz Railroad was a narrow gauge railroad that operated between Santa Cruz and Pajaro.

 Water

-The main water source is Loch Lomond Reservoir.
+The main water source for Santa Cruz is the Loch Lomond Reservoir.

 Public safety

 A 2013 article in the Santa Cruz Sentinel noted that according to FBI statistics, Santa Cruz had the highest property crime rates per capita for medium and large-sized cities in the state of California, in addition to some of the highest violent crime rates in the state of California for medium and large-sized cities.
 The article noted tourism, police staffing concerns, prolific liquor licenses, widespread availability of drugs, and large numbers of transients as potential causes.
 The 2019 edition of the FBI's Uniform Crime Reports data published by the Santa Cruz Police Department showed that crime rates had decreased for all crimes except arson when measured against a five-year rolling average.

 In 1973, after the discovery of four bodies in Henry Cowell Redwoods State Park, Peter Chang, the district attorney for Santa Cruz County referred to the city as "the murder capital of the world" in an interview.
 The bodies were later determined to be victims of the serial killer Herbert Mullin.